yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 ## Python

-Python was designed as a high-level dynamic scripting language, goal:
-  - “Maximize developer productivity and readability, not performance”
+- Designed as a high-level dynamic scripting language, “Maximize developer productivity and readability, not performance”

 ```
 Python code (.py)